gchq/sleeper/docs/development/test-strategy.md

     }

     // Note that it is not necessary to test different transaction types here as serialisation/deserialisation
     // is tested separately in in-memory unit tests.
+The createSerDe method used below creates an object to serialise
+    // and deserialise to/from JSON, and it is tested elsewhere.

     private StateStoreCommitRequestSender sender() {
         return new SqsFifoStateStoreCommitRequestSender(instanceProperties, createSerDe(), sqsClient);